 5 most common Botox complications

 • Bruising – Small bruises can appear at the injection site but usually fade within a few days.

-• New fine lines – Because certain muscles are relaxed, other muscles may become more active.
-This can sometimes lead to new lines appearing in different areas.
+• New fine lines – As certain muscles are relaxed, others may become more active, which can sometimes lead to new lines appearing in different areas.

-• Headache – Some people experience a temporary headache due to muscle tension after treatment.
+• Headache – Some people experience a temporary headache following treatment.

-• Tingling – Rare, but possible.
-This can be caused by slight irritation of a nerve.
+• Tingling – Rare, but possible, and may be caused by slight nerve irritation.

+5 most common Botox complications